North Carolina Community College System policy on admission of undocumented students: Formulation of the policy

 The research conducted for the North Carolina Community College System was completed by two different research organizations; JBL Associates, Inc. and Powers, Pyles, Sutter & Verville PC.
 The reasons for this research were to address the issues dealing with the admission of undocumented students and to determine an adequate, long-term policy for the State of North Carolina.
 In this report, JBL Associates and Powers, Pyles, Sutter & Verville split up the work to complete an analysis of different state policies on the admission of undocumented students in public schools of higher education across the nation and to calculate the local and state resources needed to support a full-time undocumented student.
 The states researched and surveyed were "Arizona, California, Colorado, Florida, Georgia, Illinois, New Mexico, New York, South Carolina, Texas, and Virginia".

 The research Team JBLA-PPSV divided the undocumented students in each researched state into three categories: access/low cost, access/high cost, and no access.
 States who are access/low cost allow undocumented student to receive in-state tuition based on several factors met.
 As of 2009, states surveyed that follow this method are California, Illinois, New York, New Mexico, and Texas.
 To receive in-state tuition in these states, undocumented students must graduate from a state high school, attend a state high school for a specified number of years, or receive their Graduate Equivalence Diploma from the state.
 These legislative exemptions, exceptions, or changes allow the state to bypass Section 505 of the IIRIRA of 1996 and allow for undocumented students to receive in-state tuition.
 Following the access/low cost method has its positives and negatives.
 The positives for North Carolina to use this method are that it will increase access to higher education and decrease verification costs.
 The negatives are that it could be a burden for tax payers, cause for legislation changes to tuition standards, and potentially be challenged in court.

 The next method, access/high cost, allows for any undocumented student to enter into the community college system, but they must pay out-of-state tuition.
-North Carolina followed this policy from 2004–2008, but changed the policy to a "no-admission" policy to allow time for JBLA-PPSV to research more effective methods.
+North Carolina followed this policy from 2004 to 2008, but changed the policy to a "no-admission" policy to allow time for JBLA-PPSV to research more effective methods.
 States that follow this method are Arizona, Colorado, Florida, Georgia, and Virginia.
 The positives of this method for North Carolina are that there will not be a tax payer burden, there will be no need to change legislation, and it reduces the risk of legal challenge.
 The negatives are that if undocumented students cannot afford the tuition, then they will not be going to college and potentially be what Texas Governor Rick Perry describes "a drag on our society".
 The second negative aspect is that there will be an increase in the SAVE verification process to decide who is here legally and who is not.